Eschatologue/CM_wiki/docs/class/druid/index.md

 - **No Spellcasting**

-    You can’t cast spells, but transforming doesn’t break your Concentration on a spell you’ve already cast or prevent you from taking actions that are part of a spell, such as the Call Lightning spell, that you’ve already cast.
+    You can't cast spells, but transforming doesn't break your Concentration on a spell you've already cast or prevent you from taking actions that are part of a spell, such as the Call Lightning spell, that you've already cast.

 - **Objects**

-    Your ability to handle objects is determined by the form’s limbs rather than your own.
+    Your ability to handle objects is determined by the form's limbs rather than your own.
 In addition, you choose whether your equipment falls to the ground in your space, merges into your new form, or is worn by it.
-Worn equipment functions as normal, but the DM decides whether it is practical for the new form to wear a piece of equipment based on the creature’s size and shape.
-Your equipment doesn’t change size or shape to match the new form, and any equipment that the new form can’t wear must either fall to the ground or merge with it.
+Worn equipment functions as normal, but the DM decides whether it is practical for the new form to wear a piece of equipment based on the creature's size and shape.
+Your equipment doesn't change size or shape to match the new form, and any equipment that the new form can't wear must either fall to the ground or merge with it.
 Equipment that merges with the form has no effect until you leave the form.

 ## Level 3: Druid Subclass

 You gain a Druid subclass of your choice: Circle of the Land, Circle of the Moon, Circle of the Sea, or Circle of the Stars.

 A subclass is a specialization that grants you special abilities at certain Druid levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Druid level and lower.
+For the rest of your career, you gain each of your subclass's features that are of your Druid level and lower.

 ## Level 4: Ability Score Improvement